Wills, Trusts & Probate

 Donor-Advised Fund

-A donor-advised fund is a giving vehicle managed by a public charity that allows donors to make a charitable contribution, receive an immediate tax benefit, and recommend grants to charities over time.
+A donor-advised fund is a charitable giving vehicle managed by a public charity that allows an individual to make a contribution, receive an immediate tax benefit, and recommend grants to qualified nonprofits over time.
+Donor-advised funds provide flexibility in timing grants and allow professional management of donated assets.
+They can be a practical option for donors who want to take advantage of an immediate deduction while deciding later which organizations to support, and they may simplify recordkeeping for recurring charitable activity.

 Comparing Charitable Giving Options in Estate Planning